M31-Capital/Investment_Theses/english/Render (RNDR).md

 Strengths:

-* Decentralised rendering offers a true service that is better in all aspects than its centralised counterparts – and hence demand will always flow.
+* Decentralized rendering offers a true service that is better in all aspects than its centralized counterparts – and hence demand will always flow.
-* Octane render already has an existing user base that uses the centralised version – which they can easily port over to the network.
+* Octane render already has an existing user base that uses the centralized version – which they can easily port over to the network.
 * Expansion towards Solana – leveraging a higher throughput than Ethereum.

 Weaknesses:

-* The protocol overall is quite centralised – and Octoy seems to control the primary decisions.
+* The protocol overall is quite centralized – and Octoy seems to control the primary decisions.
 * Relatively high FDV – indicating major token unlocks could be imminent.

 Opportunities:

 * There is a lot of idle GPU power, and the market is only growing.
-This can catalyse the network – and increase the pool of power it processes.
+This can catalyze the network – and increase the pool of power it processes.
 * Metaverse and Gaming growth will need rendering – which is fast and scalable (cheap)
 * Existing partnerships with major users of rendering services, like Warner, Disney, HBO

 Threats:

-* No real threats – apart from centralised control over the network.
+* No real threats – apart from centralized control over the network.
 * Potentially, weak token value accrual for holders.